ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 -- see Cosine Similarity Demo below for query interface / comparison function
 ```

 If you're exploring an unfamiliar data set this functionality will undoubtedly yield results you would have otherwise missed if ssearching uing concrete terms ("Alice never responded" vs. "my sister never replied").
-In contrast with full-text search, as powerful as it is, this feature set is next level and truly feels magical. ([See my previous post on FTS here.](https://peterdohertys.website/blog-posts/full-text-search-w-duckdb.html)) Though, this power comes at a cost -- especially if you lean on [HNSW](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world) indexes for performance, which you will probably want to do.
+In contrast with full-text search, as powerful as it is, this feature set is next level and truly feels magical.
+Though, this power comes at a cost -- especially if you lean on [HNSW](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world) indexes for performance, which you will probably want to do.
 Indexes require time/space to compute and can go stale (e.g. post-delete but pre-rebuild).
 Also, because of the "approximate" nature of HNSW, you may see different results between brute force queries and queries utilizing indexes.
 See the ["Inserts, Updates, Deletes and Re-Compaction"](https://duckdb.org/docs/current/core_extensions/vss#inserts-updates-deletes-and-re-compaction) section of the docs.

 DuckDB offering powerful features with this level of simplicity should no longer surprise me but ... it still does.
 It's just _so_ refreshing to be spared from having to mess around with c/make, Docker or signing up for some web service before you can start experimenting.